AliNisarAhmed/my-notes/Auth/Authentication.md

 - Next step is to decode tokens.
 - Verify the signature of the JWT
 - Verify the claims in the tokens

+## Scopes & Consent

+- The process of exposing and granting permission is scopes and consent.
+- when an API defines what an App wants to do with user can do e.g. Read and Write.

+* Consent is allowing the app, by the user or the admin, the use of a certain scope

+### Delegated vs Application Permission

+- Delegated permission: Your application needs to access the API as the signed-in user.
+- Your application runs as a background service or daemon without a signed-in user

+### user_impersonation scope

+- specific to azure ad
+- allows the application to access a protected resource on behalf of a user